Multiple-camera setup: Television

-Multiple-camera setups are an essential part of live television.
+Multiple-camera setups are common in live television.
 The multiple-camera method gives the director less control over each shot but is faster and less expensive than a single-camera setup.
 In television, multiple-camera is commonly used for light entertainment, sports events, news, soap operas, talk shows, game shows, variety shows, and some sitcoms, especially ones filmed before a live studio audience.

-Multiple cameras can take different shots of a live situation as the action unfolds chronologically and is suitable for shows which require a live audience.
+Multiple cameras can take different shots of a live situation as the action unfolds chronologically, and are suitable for shows which require a live audience.
 For this reason, multiple camera productions can be filmed or taped much faster than single camera.
-Single-camera productions are shot in takes and various setups with components of the action repeated several times and out of sequence; the action is not enacted chronologically so is unsuitable for viewing by a live audience.
+Single-camera productions are shot in takes and various setups with components of the action repeated several times and out of sequence; the action is not enacted chronologically, so it is unsuitable for viewing by a live audience.

 In multiple-camera television, the director creates a line cut by instructing the technical director (vision mixer in UK terminology) to switch between the feeds from the individual cameras.
-This is either transmitted live, or recorded.
+This is either transmitted live or recorded.
 In the case of sitcoms with studio audiences, this line cut is typically displayed to them on studio monitors.
-The line cut might be refined later in editing, as often the output from all cameras is recorded, both separately (a technique known as "ISO" recording).
+The line cut might be refined later in editing, as often the output from all cameras is recorded, both separately and as a combined reference display called the q split (a technique known as "ISO" recording).
 The camera currently being recorded to the line cut is indicated by a tally light controlled by a camera control unit (CCU) on the camera as a reference both for the talent and the camera operators, and an additional tally light may be used to indicate to the camera operator that they are being ISO recorded.

-A sitcom shot with a multiple-camera setup will require a different form of script to a single-camera setup.
+A sitcom shot with a multiple-camera setup will require a different form of script from a single-camera setup.

 History and use

 The use of multiple film cameras dates back to the development of narrative silent films, with the earliest (or at least earliest known) example being the first Russian feature film Defence of Sevastopol (1911), written and directed by Vasily Goncharov and Aleksandr Khanzhonkov.
 When sound came into the picture multiple cameras were used to film multiple sets at a single time.
 Early sound was recorded onto wax discs that could not be edited.

 The use of multiple video cameras to cover a scene goes back to the earliest days of television; three cameras were used to broadcast The Queen's Messenger in 1928, the first drama performed for television.
-The first drama performed for British television was Pirandello’s play The Man With the Flower in His Mouth in 1930, using a single camera.
+The first drama performed for British television was Pirandello's play The Man With the Flower in His Mouth in 1930, using a single camera.
 The BBC routinely used multiple cameras for their live television shows from 1936 onward.